laoleesch/sapaap/README.md

 # sapaap
 **S**AP **A**bap **A**udit logs **P**arser and converter

-This is simple console tool for parsing SAP abap audit logs and converting them into readable CSV format.
+This is a simple console tool for parsing SAP abap audit logs and converting them into readable CSV format.

 ## Usage
 Just read --help